 If you don’t have it, (updated Sept 2019 to reflect changes)

 - Go to their LinkedIn profile

-- On the right you will see “Contact and Personal Info” – click on that
+- Below their name and headline you will see “Contact info” – click on that

 - Most people should have an email here.
 If not, move on to another person

 Hi ______, I was looking through my LinkedIn connections and came on your name and realized I have not been in touch with you for a while.
 I hope everything is well with you.
 I am working at _______ and am doing _________.
 How are you doing?